gravity182/homeserver/Installation.md

     - Click `Save`
 3. WebUI:
     - Authentication:
-        - Check `Bypass authentication for clients on localhost`
+        - Bypass authentication for clients on localhost: checked
-        - Check `Bypass authentication for clients in whitelisted IP subnets` and type in the following IP subnet in the box below: `10.42.0.0/16`.
-This (private) IP address range is used by Kubernetes pods and this will allow the services like Radarr, Sonarr, and Prowlarr to interact with qBittorrent without auth
+        - Bypass authentication for clients in whitelisted IP subnets: type in the following IP subnet in the box below: `10.42.0.0/16`.
+This private IP address range is used by Kubernetes pods and this will allow the services like Radarr, Sonarr, and Prowlarr to interact with qBittorrent without auth
     - Optional: Check `Use alternative WebUI` and type in the following in the box below: `/vuetorrent`.
 This will enable the alternative WebUI, [VueTorrent](https://github.com/VueTorrent/VueTorrent), which is more user/mobile-friendly
     - Click `Save`